High School

 Procedures

-5. Students add collage elements, painting, drawing, or other planned methods and materials to complete their designs.
-Emphasize thoughtful layering of media and symbols to tell a story.
+Students add collage elements, painting, drawing, or other planned methods and materials to complete their designs.
+Encourage them to emphasize thoughtful layering of media and symbols to tell a story.

 Assessment